agnescameron/teaching-site/_posts/2020-03-09-seeking-arrangements.md

 categories: [jQuery]
 tags: [diagrams, sorting]
 description: A class about structuring knowledge.
 We'll talk about objects, data, libraries, scraping and the politics of taxonomy.
-assignment: Curate a data-set, and come up with some ways to arrange it.
+assignment: Curate a data-set, and come up with some diverse ways to sort it.
-readings: orit halpern?
+readings: orit halpern? something on diagrams?
 ---

 ## lecture: structuring knowledge